star-bnl/star-travex/README.md

 In the following we assume that the user environment includes the standard shell variables available for a typical user account of the STAR experiment.
-The following environment variables should be set:
+The following environment variables can be set if needed:

-    $STAR
     $STAR_LIB        # Used in supple/starsim_zslice_*.kumac
     $OPTSTAR
     $STAR_HOST_SYS